cmg1126/Gen-711-Final-Project/README.md

 Once this folder is made, a multitude of plots can be made with the data in qiime, the ones we used were from "qiime diversity alpha-group-significance" and "qiime emperor biplot" commands which generated a barplot and PCA plot respictvelty.
 Each plot was mad ebby using the trimmed rreads from our data and comparing them to a metadataset.

-All of the real code for any given command here can be found in the "Final Project Code" file
+*The real code for any command in this section can be found in the "Final Project Code" file*

 # Findings